 On 11 Aug 1867, in Goliad, Goliad County, Texas A. J. married Laura Randall Vance (1839-1880) and they had eight children all born in Goliad.
 Their third born was a set of twins in 1871, Martha and Mary.
 On 4 Apr 1880, Laura died in Goliad; possibly during childbirth.

 On 3 Oct 1883, A. J. married Louisa Jane Finch (1849-1930) in Goliad.
 They had two more children, two sons born in El Paso, El Paso County, Texas.

 The Harryman generations had a long line of twins.
-Simpkin Harryman had twin sisters; his son Andrew Jackson Harryman had twin sisters and A. J.’s his first born children were twins.
-Again his second wife Laura Randall Vance and A. J. had eight children and their fourth born were twin girls.
+Simpkin (Simkin Harriman) Harryman had twin sisters; his son Andrew Jackson Harryman had twin daughters and A. J.’s first born children were twins.
+Again, his second wife Laura Randall Vance and A. J. had eight children and their fourth born were twin girls.

 Below is an early 1900 photo of an event in Bandera County, maybe a church revival or reunion.
 On the bottom right kneeling is Andrew Jackson Harryman holding a young boy on his lap.

 Notice this is one of the first “Photoshopped” photos with the two men placed onto the photo and a new photo taken and printed.
 This is a large cardboard backed photo that was folded and damaged.